 (make-add (make-mul 1 1) 10)

 Exercise 348.
 Develop a data representation for Boolean BSL expressions constructed from #true, #false, and, or, and not.
 Then design eval-bool-expression, which consumes (representations of) Boolean BSL expressions and computes their values.
-What kind of values do these Boolean expression yield?
+What kind of values do these Boolean expressions yield?

 Interpreting an S-expression representation is clumsy, mostly because not all S-expressions represent BSL-exprs.
 For example, #true, "hello", and '(+ x 1) are not representatives of BSL expressions.
 As a result, S-expressions are quite inconvenient for the designers of interpreters.